Russia reinstated into Olympic movement after doping scandal

 Russian athletes won two gold medals in Pyeongchang, in figure skating and ice hockey, along with six silver medals and nine bronze.

+”We put all our souls into that, we won those medals for our Mortheland,” figure skater Yevgenia Medvedeva who won Olympic silver, said at the Kremlin award ceremony.

+”We defended the country’s honor thanks to the Russian character,” echoed Pavel Datsyuk, the captain of the Russian ice hockey team. ”Thank you for your support and a chance to prove that the Russian character will never be broken.”

-”I would like to thank our athletes who were able to perform well even despite the provocations,” Russian Olympic Committee President Alexander Zhukov said in quotes carried by the TASS news agency. ”I thank the fans who did not cross the line and what could result in sanctions.
+”I would like to thank our athletes who were able to perform well even despite the provocations,” Russian Olympic Committee President Alexander Zhukov said in televised remarks. ”I thank the fans who did not cross the line and what could result in sanctions.
 Today’s IOC’s decision is very important for us.
 The ROC is an absolutely full-fledged member of the Olympic family.”

-Russia also complied with its financial sanctions last week by paying $15 million to pay for the IOC’s two investigations into the scheme and toward future anti-doping work.
+Russia also complied with financial sanctions by paying $15 million for the IOC’s two investigations into the scheme and toward future anti-doping work.

 Vitaly Smirnov, the head of an anti-doping commission set up by Russian President Vladimir Putin, did acknowledge on Wednesday that ”we have a long way to go to get rid of the mistakes, which we made in the past.”